Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 = 1.3.6 =
 * Disabled autocomplete for username and password fields to prevent them from being replaced by WP login username and password (if those were saved in browser).
+* Removed duplicate items IDs from settings page to comply with HTML standards.

 = 1.3.5 =
 * Added configurable option to force replace From Name.
 The plugin was force-replacing it regardless before, now you can configure this (thanks to daymobrew).